jramos-br/jsdoc-summarize2/README.md

 [Contributing](#contributing)<br/>
 [License](#license)<br/>

-This is a plugin for JSDoc, which is a tool to generate HTML documentation from comment blocks in your JavaScript files.
+This is a plugin for JSDoc, which is a tool to generate HTML documentation from comment blocks in JavaScript files.
 For more information about JSDoc, please visit http://usejsdoc.org.

-The comment block looks like this:
+A JSDoc comment block looks like this:

 ```js
 /**